PK00044/License-Management-and-Validation-System-Requirements-Specification/README.md

-## License Management and Validation System Documentation
+# License Management and Validation System Documentation

-### 1. Introduction
+## 1. Introduction

-This application allows users to manage software licenses, providing functionalities for activation, revocation, and license clearing.
-The system is designed to be user-friendly and efficient, making it easy for administrators to handle licenses for their software products.
+The **License Management and Validation System** is a software solution that allows administrators and users to manage software licenses.
+This includes the ability to activate, revoke, and clear licenses.
+The system is designed to be multi-tenant, supporting multiple clients (tenants) with role-based access control, ensuring data isolation between different clients.

+### Key Features:
+- Multi-tenancy support (multiple clients using the same system with isolated data).
+- Role-based access control (e.g., admin, user).
+- License management: activation, revocation, and clearing.
+- Offline functionality using local storage.
+- RESTful API support for tenants to integrate license management into their own systems.

+---

-### 2. Installation Instructions
+## 2. Installation Instructions

-To set up the application locally, follow these steps:
+### Prerequisites:
+- Python 3.6 or higher
+- A local SQLite database (or another database supported by SQLAlchemy)
+- Flask and required libraries (detailed in `requirements.txt`)

+### Steps:

 1. **Clone the Repository**:
    ```bash